-In our diverse world full of different cultures, designing products and service has become more and more challenging, especially when the aim is to meet the needs of a variety of types of consumers.
-Our world’s diversity indicates the increasing importance of using inclusive design, sometimes called universal design.
-Inclusive design aims to create products and services that are usable and accessible for all individuals regardless of their varied age, education, location, culture, gender, and experience.
-Inclusive design aims to fulfill the world’s need for simple yet universal design approaches where flexibility can be implemented to set a design that satisfies all current and future consumers.
+In our diverse world full of different cultures, designing products and services has become more and more challenging, especially when the aim is to meet the needs of various consumers and achieve innovation.
+Our world’s diversity indicates the increasing importance of inclusive design, sometimes called universal design.
+In response to current and future design challenges, our design concepts and methodologies must shift toward broader involvement of people, technology and things to build user-centred solutions.

-The Design Council’s report about inclusive environments defines an inclusive environment as one that welcomes everyone, responds to peoples’ needs, is intuitive to use, offers choices to meet all needs, and which has a design that can be used without undue effort or special separation.
+The Design Council’s report about inclusive environments defines an inclusive environment as one that welcomes everyone, responds to people’s needs, is intuitive to use, offers choices to meet all needs, and has a design that can be used without undue effort or special separation.
 The report indicated that 1 billion GBP is the annual cost of all inquiries among older people, in addition to the 212 billion GBP estimated spending of people with disabilities in the UK.
-This article will explore the principles of inclusive design and how to implement it within the design process.
+This article will explore the principles of inclusive design and how to implement them within the design process.

 The Three Dimensions of Inclusive Design

-1- Recognize Diversity and Uniqueness
+1- Recognise Diversity and Uniqueness

 2- Inclusive Process and Tools